 For each status update, you can conditionally choose to send the status to Hootsuite based on certain Post parameters, such as the Post’s date range, Author, Taxonomy Terms and/or Custom Field Values.

-To do this, click the Conditions arrow to expand the section:
+To do this, navigate to the Post Conditions section of the status.

 Status: Conditions: Post